MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/mobility.md

 ### Windows and IIS requirements

-As indicated in our main [Server requirements for Skype for Business Server 2015](requirements-for-your-environment/server-requirements.md) article, you should have Windows Server 2012 or Windows Server 2012 R2 for your Skype for Business Server environment.
+You should have a supported Windows Server version for your Skype for Business Server environment.
 As a result, you should also have IIS 8 or IIS 8.5 for your mobility needs.
 There will need to be some changes to the default ASP.NET settings, but the Mobility service installer will do that automatically.

 ### HLB requirements

-If you're using a topology for Skype for Business Server 2015 that includes an HLB for your Front End pool (which would be any topology that includes more than one Front End Server), the external Web Services virtual IPs (VIPs) for Web Services traffic need to be configured for source.
+If you're using a topology for Skype for Business Server that includes an HLB for your Front End pool (which would be any topology that includes more than one Front End Server), the external Web Services virtual IPs (VIPs) for Web Services traffic need to be configured for source.
 Source affinity helps to ensure that multiple connections from a single client are sent to the same server to maintain session state.

 If you plan to support Skype for Business mobile clients only over your internal Wi-Fi network, you should configure your internal Web Services VIPs for source as described for external Web Services VIPs.
 In this situation, you should use source_addr (or TCP) affinity for the internal Web Services VIPs on the HLB.